11 Top-Rated Things to Do in Windermere, BC

 7. Float the Columbia River

 The Columbia River flows north from Invermere to Radium Hot Springs, a trip that takes about three hours if you paddle by canoe or kayak.
-Allow local outfitters Far Out Adventure Hub (7514 Main Street East, Radium) or Columbia River Paddle (25 Laurier Street, Athalmer) to help you sort out equipment and shuttle arrangements.
+Allow local outfitters Far Out Gear Rentals (7514 Main Street East, Radium) or Columbia River Paddle (25 Laurier Street, Athalmer) to help you sort out equipment and shuttle arrangements.
 A number of packages are available, including self-guided floats or a trip with a guide.

 Instead of a river float, you can also rent a paddleboard, canoe, or kayak for varying periods of time (two hours to a full day) to explore Windermere Lake and its wetlands.
 Guided paddles and lessons are available.
 Check out your options and make reservations for a half-day of adventure on the water.
 Pack yourself some snacks or takeout from a café in Radium.